-The Multicultural Council is comprised of the presidents of the African Student Union, Asian Student Association, Black Student Union, Caribbean Student Association.
-International Student Association/MuKappa, and La Alianza Latina.
-Our goal is to foster a common knowledge of cultures in the Messiah University community, with the mission of serving the entire student body through efforts at improving campus life for students from underrepresented racial/ethnic populations.
-Traditional campus wide events include Hispanic Heritage Month and Black History Month.
-These programs incorporate films, discussions, speakers, and cultural celebrations to provide a forum for learning about unspoken histories in the United States, and add different perspectives to the retellings of our past.
+The Multicultural Council is comprised of the African Student Union (ASU), Asian Student Association (ASA), Black Student Union (BSU), Caribbean Student Association (CSA), International Student Association/MuKappa (ISA), and La Alianza Latina (LAL).
+The goal is to foster a common knowledge of cultures in the Messiah University community, with the mission of serving the entire student body through efforts of improving campus life for students from underrepresented racial/ethnic poulations.
+All the lcubs hold regular meetings and events.
+These programs foster a sense of belonging and celebration of cultures.

-The Rev. Dr. Martin Luther King Jr. Commemoration invites the campus community to reflect on the prophetic ministry and vision of Dr. King, and the call of God for all Christians to respond to the contemporary suffering of God's creation and human struggles for justice, reconciliation, and peace.
+The Rev. Dr. Martin Luther King Jr. Commemoration

+The MLK Commemoration week invites the campus community to reflect on the prophetic ministry and vision of Dr. King, and the call of God for all Christians to respond to the contemporary suffering of God's creation and human struggles for justice, reconciliation, and peace.